NSLS-II/Docker-Builder/README.md

 ### Output Bundles

 Running a docker image container will place the generated output bundle in the `DEPLOYMENTS` directory in the `Docker-Builder` folder.
 The output bundle will be in the format of a tarball archive, and can be unpacked anywhere.
-To generate IOCs using this output tarball, it is recommended to use [initIOC](https://github.com/epicsNSLS2-deploy/initIOC).
+To generate IOCs using this output tarball, it is recommended to start the a template, for which one should be included for each IOC in the bundle in the `ioc-templates` directory.

+You may also use the tool that generates these templates yourself, available here: [initIOC](https://github.com/epicsNSLS2-deploy/initIOC).
 Step by step instructions for using this script are available [here](https://epicsnsls2-deploy.github.io/Deploy-Docs/#initIOC-step-by-step-example).

 ### Supported Distributions